German synagogue attack: Memories are still fresh and painful | DW | 19.07.2020

 Escaping death

 Ismet Tekin, who escaped the attack by a few seconds, doesn't talk about that day either.
-He was approaching the kebab shop to begin his shift when Stephan B. came out and fired at him, having already shot the single customer inside several times.
+He was approaching the kebab shop to begin his shift when Stephan B. came out and fired at him, having already shot and injured Kevin S. inside.
 Now Tekin and his brother are the shop's new proprietors after the previous owner handed it over to them in the wake of the attack.

 "Living through this day was horrific, like nothing you can imagine or want to see happen, or want to wish on anyone," he told DW.